Sunday, August 26, 2012

 After the second set lurched to a close (nowhere near 45 minutes after it started, by the way) the entire band decamped to the benches outside the Thirsty Ear and just SCREAMED at each other for about twenty minutes.
 I (and everybody else in the bar) could see and hear them through the big plate glass windows from inside the club as I dutifully tuned the guitars that Colin and Mike had all but thrown at me as they came offstage.
 I wasn’t going to get involved but figured it was too good to miss out on, so I eventually wandered outside.
 Sure enough, every little thing that had ever gone wrong in the band – every perceived slight, every missed practice, every time somebody was too drunk to play competently, every pay dispute, every missed opportunity – got trotted out and rehashed.
 I’ve had long-term romantic relationship break-ups that weren’t as brutal as that August summer night.

 After that bloodletting the band actually went back onstage and played the requisite third set.
 It was kinda heartening, kinda unbelievable and, for all that had transpired, they really didn’t play badly.
 It was certainly spirited.
 I think the last song they played that night was Elvis Presley’s “Suspicious Minds” (though I can’t swear to that).
-During the rave-up ending to the tune Mike Parks took off his official League Bowlers shirt (which he never liked wearing anyway), dropped it on the stage, and pointedly stepped on it before walking off.
+During the rave-up ending to the tune Mike Parks took off his official League Bowlers shirt (which he never liked wearing anyway), dropped it on the stage, and pointedly ground his boot into it before walking off.
 (In a neat bit of revisionist history Mike has conveniently forgotten that incident and now maintains it never happened.
 Mike, I have witnesses.
 Easily a hundred witnesses.)

 © 2012 Ricki C.